-This is only open to campus based applicants commencing their studies in September.
+Only open to campus-based applicants commencing their studies in September 2018

 How to Apply

-The deadline for receiving applications (including two letters of recommendation) is 4 p.m. on 20 February 2017.
+The deadline for receiving applications (including two references) is 4pm on Friday 2 March 2018.

 In order to apply, students must first have completed an application to study.
-Students wishing to apply for a PhD will find further information HERE
+Students wishing to apply for a PhD can access further information.

-They should then complete the funding application form below, and return the completed form to firstname.lastname@example.org by 4pm, 20 February 2017.
+They should then complete the funding application form below, and return the completed form to firstname.lastname@example.org by 4pm on Friday 2 March 2018.

 Applications must also be supported by two references.
-It is the responsibility of the applicant to forward the reference form below to both nominated referees, and advise them that references must be returned to email@example.com by the application deadline, 4pm, 20 February 2017.
+It is your responsibility to forward the reference form below to both nominated referees, and advise them that references must be returned to email@example.com by the application deadline, 4pm on Friday 2 March 2018.

-The application and references forms can be downloaded below:
+The application and reference forms can be downloaded below:

 Application Form African Studies PhD Scholarships